Old Palo Alto

 I walk sometimes through Old Palo Alto.
-It’s where the richest people live, a few miles outside the main drag, a place where property values reach into the tens of millions.
+It’s where some of the richest people live, a few miles outside the main drag, a place where property values reach beyond the tens of millions.
 I find it amusing to pretend to be a person who lives in one of these houses, a bit of young money out for a stroll.
 Of course I don’t particularly want to live in that neighborhood, and I don’t care about money (at least, not for that reason), but it’s a game of mine.

 So in Old Palo Alto I turn up my shoulders and walk with that relaxed, confidant air you see sometimes in people around here.
 I play sidewalk chicken with my fellow pedestrians (who are rare), and I generally enjoy the scenery.
 In Old Palo Alto, trees always line the streets.
 It is very beautiful.

 I think it was his house, anyway.
 It was on the right street.
 I don’t actually know what his house looks like.
 But this particular house had a group of four eastern Europeans lounging on the sidewalk before the front lawn: two men and two women.